How to Calculate Profit on Shopify (The Complete Guide)

 Operating Expenses | -$3,600 | -$7,000 |

 Store B started with better product margins.
-But higher fulfillment costs, heavier ad spend, and nearly double the operating expenses eroded that advantage entirely.
-Store A, with tighter cost discipline across fulfillment and operations, finished 5 margin points ahead.
+But higher fulfillment costs, heavier marketing spend, and nearly double the operating expenses eroded that advantage entirely.
+Store A, with tighter cost discipline across fulfillment and operations, finished 6 margin points ahead.

-This is the insight the Shopify dashboard cannot give you.
+This is the insight the Shopify dashboard can't give you.
 Revenue looked identical.
 Profitability was not.

-What Good Profit Margins Look Like for Shopify Stores
+What Do Good Profit Margins Look Like for Shopify Stores?

 CM1 (Gross Profit Margin):

 60%+: Strong product economics.
-More flexibility for acquisition and operations.
+More flexibility for acquisition spending and operational investment.

 CM2 (After Fulfillment):

 Below 30%: Thin.
-Scaling and spending is difficult.
+Scaling paid acquisition from here is difficult.

 50%+: Lean operations.
 Good position to increase ad spend.